Install the CLI

 Common flags

-Attach to a client portal
+Attach to a Space

 $ pagenta deploy ./report.html --slug q1 --password 'spring-2026'Auto-expire after a window